Labours of Hercules: Eleventh: Golden apples of the Hesperides

+He then went to Asia, he put in to Thermydrae, the harbor of the Lindians.
+And having loosed one of the bullocks from the cart of a cowherd, he sacrificed it and feasted.
+But the cowherd, unable to protect himself, stood on a certain mountain and cursed.
+Which is why, Apollodorus claims, that when they sacrifice to Heracles, they do it with curses.

 Heracles finally made his way to the garden of the Hesperides, where he encountered Atlas holding up the heavens on his shoulders.
 Heracles persuaded Atlas to get the three golden apples for him by offering to hold up the heavens in his place for a little while.
 Atlas could get the apples because, in this version, he was the father or otherwise related to the Hesperides.
 When Atlas returned, he decided that he did not want to take the heavens back and instead offered to deliver the apples himself, but Heracles tricked him by agreeing to remain in place of Atlas on the condition that Atlas relieve him temporarily while Heracles adjusted his cloak.
 Atlas agreed, but Heracles reneged and walked away with the apples.
-According to an alternative version, Heracles slew Ladon, the dragon who guarded the apples, instead.
+According to an alternative version, Heracles slew Ladon, the dragon who guarded the apples, instead, with a bow and arrow and carried the apples away.
+The following day, Jason and the Argonauts passed by on their chthonic return journey from Colchis, hearing the lament of "shining" Aegle, one of the four Hesperides, and viewing the still-twitching Ladon.
 Eurystheus was furious that Heracles had accomplished something that Eurystheus thought could not possibly be done.